 The Rodeph Sholom Theater Company

-Beginning its 9th season, the Rodeph Sholom Theater Company is just beginning to choose our show for this coming year.
+The Rodeph Sholom Theater Company chooses a new musical every fall—with 5 performances in the Spring—and is always looking for new members to join the cast and crew.
 If you would like to be involved, either onstage or behind the scenes, please be in touch!

 Salute to Israel Parade

 Every May, members of Congregation Rodeph Sholom march alongside the Clergy and our Youth Groups up 5th Avenue, from 57th Street to 79th Street.
 While marchers need to be in 3rd grade or above, everyone is invited to join in the celebrations—marching and cheering us along the parade route.

 You can sign up at the Religious School, or by contacting us directly below.
 Join us and show your support for Israel!